uhppoted/uhppoted-dll/doc/C.md

     teardown();
 ```

-The API functions all return an 0 _int_ result code if the function call was successful.
-A non-zero code indicates
+The API functions all return a _0_  result code if the function call was successful.
+A non-zero result indicates
-a failure and the associated text error message can be retrieved with `errmsg`.
+a failure and the associated text error message can be retrieved with `errmsg()`.

 ### `setup`